2026 - Executive Summary: General Obligation Bonds

 Table 1.5 shows the Capital Plan’s G.O.
 Bond Program for the next 10 years.

 Chart 1.1 illustrates the relationship between the G.O.
-Bond Program and the local property tax rate, including existing and outstanding issuance and voter-approved Bonds.
-This view shows the City’s policy constraint that G.O.
-Bonds will not increase the property tax rate above 2006 levels.
+Bond Program and the local property tax rate, including existing and outstanding issuance and voter-approved bonds.
+This view shows the City’s policy constraint that G.O. bonds will not increase the property tax rate above 2006 levels.

 Table 1.5

 G.O.
-Bond Program
+Bond Debt Program

 (Dollars in Millions)